You are using an outdated browser. Please upgrade your browser to improve your experience.

 The Texas Library Association’s Librarian of the Year Award is given to a librarian who has demonstrated extraordinary leadership and service within the library community over the past 12 – 18 months.
 Librarians at any stage in their careers, from all library types, are eligible for this award.

 Any TLA member may nominate a deserving librarian for consideration.
 Nominees must be TLA members.
-Nominations for the 2026 Librarian of the Year Award are now open and will close January 15, 2026.
+Nominations for the 2027 Librarian of the Year Award will open September 15, 2026.

 Contact Brianna Saenz at TLA if you have any questions or need assistance.